 The Master Boot Record (MBR) helps the computer to locate Windows operating system and properly load the operating system.

-2. Insert Bootable USB Drive into the Computer and restart the computer by pressing the Power button.
+2. Insert the Bootable USB Drive into Computer and use the Power button to Restart Computer.

 3. After the computer restarts, click on Next > select Repair your computer option and navigate to Troubleshoot > Advanced options > Command prompt.